anjalisarawgi/nepocr-app/README.md

 ## Some Notes:
+### ML model:
+The machine learning model downloads from HuggingFace automatically on the first run; it may take a few minutes.
+This also requires an internet connection on the server.

+---
+### Media folder:
+The uploaded and processed images are saved in a `media/` folder on the disk: it should be writable and requires storage

+---

 ### Adding users and login setup:
 For now, the user accounts can only be created manually by the admin.
 To create a new user, we can use the following steps: